SBU-BMI/quip_distro/README.md

 **The Analysis Service containers** manage the execution of image analyses on image tiles selected by the user using the application web interfaces.

 Currently the analysis service implements a level set based nuclear segmentation algorithm developed by our group.
 We are in the process of integrating a deep learning based pipeline for classification of tumor infiltrating lymphocytes (TILs) in whole slide tissue images.
-This integration will be released in a future version of QuIP. **The codes for the TIL classification pipeline are available [here](https://github.com/SBU-BMI/u24_lymphocyte)**.
+This integration will be released in a future version of QuIP. **The codes for the TIL classification pipeline are available at the following [link](https://github.com/SBU-BMI/u24_lymphocyte)**.
 Please see the Cell Reports paper for a description of the pipeline:

 Saltz, J., Gupta, R., Hou, L., Kurc, T., Singh, P., Nguyen, V., . . .
 Thorsson, V. Spatial Organization and Molecular Correlation of Tumor-Infiltrating Lymphocytes Using Deep Learning on Pathology Images.
 Cell Reports, 23(1), 181-193.e187. https://doi.org/10.1016/j.celrep.2018.03.086